vogelsgesang/dbimpl/README.md

 The binaries will be created in the `bin/` folder.
 Executables built with the debugging flags will have the `_debug` suffix.

+##Testing

+There are two types of test cases:

+* GoogleTest tests: use these tests for unit and integration tests.
+All files in the directory `tests/` and its subdirectory, with a name which matches `*Test.cpp`, are automatically compiled and added to the test suite.
+The compiled testsuite will be named `bin/runTests` respectively `bin/runTests_debug`.
+* scripted tests: these tests intended for testing the commands provided to bash scripts.
+Test scripts must be placed in the `tests/` directory and their name must match `*Test.sh`.

+`make test` executes both types of tests.
+All test cases are automatically executed by the continous integration service [TravisCI](https://travis-ci.org/vogelsgesang/dbimpl) as soon as new commits are pushed.
+Nevertheless, always test your commits before pushing them!

 ##External sorting

 For the first assignment an external sort algorithm had to be implemented.
 We chose to implement a merge sort algorithm.